 Pieces is tremendously helpful for the team building Pieces, especially when using Flutter and Dart.
 From saving common Widget declarations to extracting code from instructional videos, we reveal how the team building Pieces, uses Pieces.

-Pieces is the fastest, smartest AI Assistant for snippets, enabling developers to automatically or manually save useful code snippets, extract code from screenshots, auto-complete code and more.
+Pieces is the fastest, smartest AI Assistant for snippets.
+We're enabling developers to automatically or manually save useful code snippets, extract code from screenshots, auto-complete code and more.

-To learn more about Pieces and how it improves developer productivity, click here.
+To learn more about Pieces and how it improves developer productivity, check out the rest of our site.

 Understanding our Stack